jschukat/IBC_Loader/README.md

 if you have the batch file "IBC Loader.bat" on your desktop:
       execute it
-      use the git credentials saved on the desktop to update to the latest version
+      if asked for: use the git credentials saved on the desktop to update to the latest version
 else:
       navigate to: 'Dropbox (Celonis)\Celonis_Connectors\Know-How & Tools\Cloud Table Loader'
       and copy it onto the app server, then execute: "upload_parquet.bat"